The "Ugly" Ingredient List

-Aluminum Salts: (Aluminum chloride, aluminum chlorohydrate, aluminum hydroxybromide, and aluminum zirconium): found in antiperspirants, used to help to kill bacteria that causes odor and seal the sweat glands.
-Is known as a neurotoxin that accumulates in your fat cells.
+Aluminum Salts: (Aluminum chloride, aluminum chlorohydrate, aluminum hydroxybromide, and aluminum zirconium): Found in antiperspirants, used to help to kill bacteria that causes odor and seal the sweat glands.
+Is known as a neurotoxin that accumulates in fat cells.

-Butoxyethanol: a solvent used to control viscosity, or a “fragrance” additive.
+Butoxyethanol: A solvent used to control viscosity.
+Sometimes used as a “fragrance” additive.
 It irritates skin and may cause cancer and reproductive toxicity.

-BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): synthetic antioxidants used to extend shelf life.
-They are likely carcinogens and hormone disruptor, and may cause liver damage.
+BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): Synthetic antioxidants used to extend shelf life.
+They are likely carcinogens, may disrupt hormones, and cause liver damage.

-Coal tar: hair dyes and other coal tar ingredients (including Aminophenol, Diaminobenzene, Phenylenediamine) : a byproduct of coal processing that is a known carcinogen.
-Potential to cause cancer and can be contaminated with heavy metals toxic to the brain.
+Coal tar: hair dyes and other coal tar ingredients (including Aminophenol, Diaminobenzene, Phenylenediamine) : A byproduct of coal processing that is a known carcinogen.
+Can be contaminated with heavy metals that are toxic to brain function.

 Ethanolamines (MEA/DEA/TEA): Surfactants and pH adjusters linked to allergies, skin toxicity, hormone disruption, and inhibited fetal brain development.
 Can react to form cancer-causing nitrosamines.
 Harmful to fish and other wildlife.